juliasilge/supervised-ML-case-studies-course/slides/chapter1_10.md

 # Training a model with resampling

 Notes: You just built and then evaluated models that were trained one time on the whole training set at once.
-Data scientists have come up with a slew of approaches to build models that perform better than this approach; a lot of important ones fall under the category of **resampling**.
+Data scientists have come up with a slew of approaches to build models that perform better than this; a lot of important ones fall under the category of **resampling**.

 ---